antimof/UxPlay/README.txt

 ### Building on non-Debian Linux and \*BSD

+**For those with RPM-based distributions, a RPM spec file uxplay.spec is also available for building a rpm package with rpmbuild** (tested on Fedora 38, Rocky Linux 9.2 (RHEL clone), OpenSUSE 15.5, and Mageia 9;
+see "Packaging Status" section)

 -   **Red Hat, or clones like CentOS (now continued as Rocky Linux or Alma Linux):** (sudo dnf install, or sudo yum install) openssl-devel libplist-devel avahi-compat-libdns_sd-devel gstreamer1-devel gstreamer1-plugins-base-devel (+libX11-devel for fullscreen X11) *(some of these may be in the "CodeReady" add-on repository, called "PowerTools" by clones)*

+-   **Mageia:** Same as Red Hat, except "gstreamer1-" becomes "gstreamer1.0-".

 -   **openSUSE:** (sudo zypper install) libopenssl-3-devel (formerly libopenssl-devel) libplist-2_0-devel (formerly libplist-devel)